dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 * Converting column types
 * Correcting any data discrepancies
 * Removing patients with a large percentage of missing values
-   * In this particular case, large meant 10% and as a result, two patients were removed from the data set.
+   * In this particular case, large meant 10%.
+As a result, two patients were removed from the data set.
 * Imputing missing values for patients using K-Nearest Neighbors, an advanced data imputation method
 * Setting the target variable ("num") to a binary range as previous studies have done